markmusic27/permutant/README.md

 ## Multi Language Integration

 Permutate is not limited to single language architecture.
 It was designed and optimized to work with JavaScript, TypeScript, and Dart.
-With cohesive imports and fuctionality, Permutate keeps both codebases consistent.
+With cohesive imports and fuctionality, Permutate keeps both codebases consistent, allowing Permutate to remain the same on all languages.

 ## Get Started